 If you don’t have an old 20-gallon tank, you can buy a 20-gallon long to convert it into a crested gecko tank.
 My recommendation would be the Aqueon Aquarium 20-gallon long.
 You can also find decent (used) tanks online for a budget.

-However, if you have the choice it’s much better to get a larger 30-gallon tank, like an Exo Terra terrarium.
+However, if you have the choice, it’s much better to get a larger 30-gallon tank, like an Exo Terra terrarium.
 In the long term, it will be better for your crested gecko and allow you to place more decorations and plants.

 How To Convert a 20-Gallon Long Into a Crested Gecko Tank?

 Converting a 20-gallon long tank into a crested gecko tank is relatively simple and doesn’t need to cost a lot.
 You’ll need to put the tank vertically because a crested gecko will need a place to jump and climb.
 The “top” of the tank will need to be replaced with a door (including ventilation).

 You can convert a tank by creating the doors yourself (making it a DIY project), but using an I Heart Geckos conversion kit is a much easier way to convert it.
 This kit comes with a door (and ventilation on top).
 In addition, you should use a waterproof silicone sealant to adhere it to the tank.
-Be aware that the sealant (and the tank) is not included in the kit.
+Be aware that the sealant (and the tank) are not included in the kit.

 Before buying the kit, you should ensure that your tank’s dimensions are right (29 3/16 inches wide and 11 5/6 inches tall).
 By the way, this kit also works on a 29-gallon tank.

 You can check how to measure the dimensions in Elle’s Reptile’s video that can be found below: